adeii/Qt6Win7/README.md

 --- Test 5 ---

 On the way to use Viber 24/25 on Win 7/8, using VxKex and forcing use of OpenGL or Vulkan...

+--- Test 6 ---

+Qt 6.5.3 x64 with patches for Win 7 (by crystalidea), because it is used by few softwares.